phac-nml/irida/doc/_includes/tutorials/common/creating-a-user-account.md

 ![User details page.]({{ site.baseurl }}/images/tutorials/common/users/user-details-page.png)

-**Note**: Announcements created within the last month will be shown to new users.
+**Note**: Only announcements created within the last month will be shown to new users.